 • the quality and safety of any investigational medical product used a clinical trial (CTIMP)

-A non-substantial amendment can be defined as a change to the details of a study which will have no significant implication on participants, the conduct, management or scientific value.
+A non-substantial modification can be defined as a change to the details of a study which will have no significant implication on participants, the conduct, management or scientific value.

 Information for Submission